 8. Not enough light

-A dull cleanroom will cause you many problems.
-Contamination becomes easy to miss when cleaning, mistakes are made when reading instruments, and like a moth is drawn to light on a warm summer night, so is an auditor drawn to a dark, shady space, to see what type of non-conformance might be hiding in there.
-Cleanroom lighting should be uniform throughout, with minimum shadowing dark spaces.
+A dull cleanroom will cause you many problems, and is considered another cleanroom design flaw.
+If dull lighting is an issue, contamination becomes easy to miss when cleaning.
+Mistakes can also be made when reading instruments; and like a moth drawn to light on a warm summer’s night, so too are Auditors drawn to a dark, shady space, to see what types of non-conformance might be hiding in there.
+Cleanroom lighting should be uniform throughout, with minimum shadowing dark spaces, to help with GMP responsibilities.

 9. Too much light

-These are the no-brainer problems that should be obvious, but I keep finding in cleanroom.
-What it demonstrates is that the designers have not understood the basic concepts of cleanroom design.
+Basic problems and cleanroom design flaws: These are the no-brainer problems with cleanrooms that should be obvious; but I keep finding them in GMP cleanrooms.
+What it demonstrates, in my opinion, is that the cleanroom designers have not understood the basic concepts of cleanroom design.

 10. Things that poke into clean environments

 If you want to pass material from a Grade C room into a Grade B room through a Pass Thru Box, into what space should the Pass Thru protrude?
-The Grade C space should be the obvious answer, but time and time again I see the Pass Thru protruding into the Grade B space, either half way or fully.
-Your critical areas should be as close to a smooth, six sided box as possible.
+The Grade C space should be the obvious answer.
+But time and time again I see the Pass Thru protruding into the Grade B space, either half-way or fully protruding.
+Your critical areas should be as close to a smooth, six-sided box as possible.
 This enhances airflow, reduces dead zones, coving, joins and sealing and makes the space quicker and easier to clean.

 Cleanrooms are designed to remove particles from the air as they are generated.
 These particles can be general dirt, product, raw materials or even smoke.
 When you consider this, why on earth would anyone mount a smoke detector for fire protection on a cleanroom ceiling?
 Yet I continually see these specified.
 They are a necessary part of your fire detection arsenal, but should be located in places where any smoke generated is likely to find them.